happydasch/nspanel_haui/docs/panels/popup_select.md

 ### Selection

-The selection needs to be a list
+The `selection` needs to be a list.
+Provide `selected` to select a value.

-The selection values can either be str, list, tuple or dict.
+The values can either be str, list, tuple or dict.

 The id will be used as a identifier [index 0].
 The name will be used for display [index 1].